PatienceAdzo/AdzoTheAnalyst/README.md

 **Goal:** To examine the sales history of a bike store and extract insights on its performance, as well as to identify potential improvements that can be implemented.

 **Description:** The dataset contains a list of sales records.
-The records include the products for sale and order information(order id, order date, price, quantity ordered and purchase address).
+The records include the products for sale and order information.
 The project includes the following steps: data loading, data cleaning and preprocessing and analyzing sales data.

 **Skills:** Numerical Analysis, Data wrangling, Categorical analysis, Data visualization, Selection and sorting, Data analysis